 We cannot say there is a certain age to restrict your learning path, more so in case of learning a new language.
 To be able to speak a foreign language can be an exciting experience for anybody.
 If the idea of learning a new language excites you, it is a reason enough to go for it.
 If you do not have a fascination for a particular language, the language you choose to learn should depend on your objective.
 If it’s more than a hobby that you are looking for, learn a language that matches your career goals or at least sets it in a direction.

 Mastering a foreign language requires focus.
 It requires consistent effort just as you would need in achieving any task, for example, meeting weight loss targets.
 If you have been lured by one of those courses which claim to make you fluent in a few weeks or months, you would end up learning a few general phases but proficiency in the language would remain elusive.

-Regular study and revision are like exercise and diet plan that you have to stick to achieve long-lasting results.
-The main ingredient here would be a regularity.
-Practising every day or at the most, every two days is essential to succeed in your language learning goals.
-A study conducted on students enrolled in various language courses has shown, a gap bigger than this has eventually resulted in their abandoning the course altogether.
+Regular study and revision are like exercise and diet plans that you have to stick to achieve long-lasting results.
+The main ingredient here would be regularity.
+Practicing every day or at the most, every two days is essential to succeed in your language learning goals.
+A study conducted on students enrolled in various language courses has shown, that a gap bigger than this has eventually resulted in their abandoning the course altogether.